-Dragos Popa is a former university professor and educational consultant, currently holding a senior-level policy position within the federal government, and running for a Trustee position with the Ottawa-Carleton District School Board (OCDSB) in Zone 4 – Bay Ward.
+Dragos Popa is a former university professor and educational consultant, currently holding a senior-level policy position within the federal government, and running for Trustee with the Ottawa-Carleton District School Board (OCDSB) in Zone 4 – Bay Ward.

 “I am a strong advocate for equity and quality education for ALL students in Ottawa schools – through information sharing, community engagement and decisive leadership.